zhiaozhou/PUI2017_zz1749/README.md

 # PUI2017_zz1749
+ -Hello Zhi'ao!
+This is Hongkai visiting your repo.

 ### HOW I SET UP MY ENVIRONMENT
 - Created a directory on my workspace on CUSP compute called PUI2017